Kaveeshamalindi/Tic-Tac-Toe-Game/README.md

 ## 🎮 How to Run

-1. Download or clone this repository
+1. Download or clone this repository.
-2. Open the project in **NetBeans** (or any Java IDE that supports Swing)
+2. Open the project in **NetBeans** (or any Java IDE that supports Swing).
-3. Compile & run the program
+3. Compile & run the program.
-4. Play the game by clicking on the buttons
+4. Play the game by clicking on the buttons.

 ---